 Yes, you can maintain muscle mass in weight loss, but you’ll have to follow strict eating and fitness guidelines to preserve muscle while burning fats.

-Attempting to target fat loss in specific areas of the body is rarely successful.
-Instead, concentrate on reducing your overall body fat percentage.
+Targeting fat loss in specific areas is ineffective; focus on lowering your overall body fat.

-A balanced diet and consistent physical activity are essential for long-term weight loss success.
+While a balanced diet and consistent physical activity are essential for long-term weight loss success, there are ways to supplement your progress and help keep you on track.

 To minimize muscle loss, you must balance between pushing hard and limiting yourself.